 No. 9 Memphis 94, Arkansas 72

-``In the second half, we played exceptionally well on both ends of the floor.
-We moved the ball, scored off the break and off our offensive play.
-We were ready and played with chemistry.
-I can’t say enough about the way Chad Allen and Rodney Newsom played.
-Coming into the game, our bench wasn’t scoring a lot, but that all changed.′
+``We were ready and played with chemistry,″ Memphis coach Larry Finch said. ``I can’t say enough about the way Chad Allen and Rodney Newsom played.
+Coming into the game, our bench wasn’t scoring a lot, but that all changed.″

 ``Newsom got the hot hand,″ Richardson said. ``He reminded me of some kids we had last year.

 ``Chad Allen was the big difference in the game.
-Lorenzen is going to get his, but if anyone gave them a chance to win, it was (Allen).″
+(Memphis center) Lorenzen (Wright) is going to get his, but if anyone gave them a chance to win, it was (Allen).″

 Newsom also had eight rebounds as the Tigers ended Arkansas’ four-game winning string in the series.

 Wright added 20 points for the Tigers (12-2).

 Jesse Pate led the Razorbacks (9-6) with 19 points and Lee Wilson had 13.
 Derek Hood came off the bench for 11 and Kareem Reid finished with 10.

 Memphis broke the game open midway through the second half with a 19-1 run over a 4:44 stretch, led by the 3-point shooting of Newsom.

 Arkansas didn’t get closer than 15 thereafter.

 Memphis led 50-42 at the break behind the inside play of Wright and Allen.
 Wright had 13 in the half, and Allen, who moved to center after Wright picked up his second foul, had 10 mainly from five offensive rebounds.